White Globe Lily

 • This leaf adds energy (carbohydrates) to the bulb through photosynthesis before further above-ground growth occurs

-• Flowering stems are usually produced in the same season as the nurse leaf, although in some years only the nurse leaf will appear
+• Flowering stems may be produced in the same season as the nurse leaf if the bulb is mature and conditions are favorable

-• In contrast, flowering stems of Edgewood’s other woodland lily, the checker lily (Fritillaria affinis), are usually not produced in the same year as its nurse leaf
+• In contrast, Edgewood’s other woodland lily, the checker lily (Fritillaria affinis), will not produce a flowering stem in the same year as its resting leaf

-• The genus Calochortus includes 3 flower forms
+• Species are grouped into 3 flower forms

 White Globe Lily Nurse Leaf © DSchiel